 Want to hit the ground running right after landing?
 Why not use their onboard shower?
 The water is limited to 5 minutes per person but it was more than sufficient for me.
 I must applaud EY for their attention to details; even their lavatories/shower rooms are beautifully designed.
 You can also get complimentary chauffeur service in selected cities so you won’t have to worry about ground transportation once you land.

-The only area of improvement I can think of from this flight is the crew – they were polite and professional but not somehow felt a bit robotic.
+One area of improvement I can think of from this flight is the crew’ they were polite and professional but somehow felt a bit robotic.
 Other than that, this is one cabin I’d be willing to spend the rest of my day in.

 Aside of their exclusive Residence, EY First Apartment is, hands down, the best premium hard product offered by a commercial airline out there.
 Maybe they could have added more layers to the mattress but overall, I think anyone not satisfied by this product should just fly their own plane.
 ‘Flying Reimagined’ indeed.